Research & Scholarly Foundations

 Relationship Between Scholarship and Intellectual Property

 All intellectual property associated with the system architectures described on this site is owned exclusively by Grasso & Co., LLC and is represented by filed U.S. provisional patent applications.
+These architectures were independently conceived, architected, and documented outside collaborative publication contexts and are evaluated within the Studio under separate governance frameworks.

 Scholarly Engagement Overview

-The Studio’s system architectures operation within problem domains that have been the subject of sustained scholarly inquiry and interdisciplinary scholarly inquiry across medicine, engineering, artificial intelligence, ethics, and the humanities.
+The Studio’s system architectures operates within problem domains that have been the subject of sustained scholarly inquiry and interdisciplinary scholarly inquiry across medicine, engineering, artificial intelligence, ethics, and the humanities.
 Scholarly work referenced here provides domain context and independent academic discourse relevant to the environments in which system architectures are evaluated.

 Clinical Surgery & Procedural Systems